wp-plugins/gauntlet-security/README.txt

 1. The main page.
 2. All checks include a detailed explanation and instructions on how to fix the issue.
 3. Not all issues need to be fixed.
 Less important tests are included for the paranoid.
+4. The plugin check will raise red flags if plugins aren't being maintained or haven't been updated

 == Changelog ==

+= 1.2.0 =
+* New test: Prevent access to stray non-Wordpress files which could be useful to attackers
+* Remove test: Shellshock test (not an ongoing concern)
+* Enhancement: User enumeration test checks users with posts
+* Enhancement: Increase reliabilty if site is using a self-signed TLS certificate
+* Enhancement: Added common usernames (thanks to Viktor Szépe & Simon Fredsted)
+* Enhancement: Allowance for overriding requirements check

 = 1.1.2 =
 * Fix: Remove PHP short tags